One gender pay gap explanation: Women are less likely to negotiate

 The research reveals that men are four times more likely than women to enter negotiations over pay.

-Therein lies the probable cause of the gender pay gap: if you don’t ask, you don’t get.
+Therein lies one of the causes of the gender pay gap: if you don’t ask, you don’t get.